Condensation of a spinor field at the event horizon: Solution

 Correspondingly, we seek a solution in the form

-where $x = \bar{x} - \bar{x}_H$ and $\alpha$ and $\beta$ are some constant parameters.
+where $\alpha$ and $\beta$ are some constant parameters.
+For any other choice of the exponent $\gamma$ of the factor $N^{\gamma}$ in the expressions \eqref{soln_u} and \eqref{soln_v} we will have either zero fermionic charge $Q = 0$ for $\gamma > 1/4$ or infinite $Q = \infty$ for $\gamma < 1/4$.
+Thus, the value $\gamma = 1/4$ is the only one for which the fermionic charge $Q$ is a finite number.
 Since Eqs.~\eqref{fieldeqs_1_dmls}-\eqref{fieldeqs_4_dmls} contain nonlinear terms of the type of $\bar{v}^2, \cdots$, this results in the appearance of squares and cubes $\delta^2(x), \delta^3(x)$ in the corresponding equations.
 Correspondingly, it is necessary to check the mathematical correctness of the expressions containing such quantities.
 To do this, we choose the following $\epsilon$-approximation form for the Dirac delta function (with $\epsilon\to 0$):

 and assume that in the vicinity of the horizon (as $x\to 0$) the function $N(x)$ behaves as